Transcending the Mundane

 The idea is this: that a human being can, through disciplined spiritual practice, transcend this ordinary existence.
 A higher state of being is envisioned, one having its own privileged joys and knowledge.
 In the Chinese model the ingredients of this transformation have primarily been a life that is morally robust and the use of special meditative exercises.
 The successful disciple of these arts is called variously “a transcendent,” “one who has attained the Tao,” “an Enlightened one,” or more commonly, “an Immortal.”

 As early as the 4th century BC, the traits of the transcendent were taking form.
 It was perhaps Zhuangzi, the playful Taoist philosopher, who first wrote of such figures.
-In one of his best known passages, he tells of how “on Miao-ku-yi Mountain there lives a divine one, whose skin is white like ice or snow, whose grace and elegance are like those of a virgin, who eats no grain, but lives on air and dew, and who, riding on clouds with flying dragons for his team, roams beyond the limits of the mortal regions.”
+In one of his best known passages, he tells of how “on Miao-ku-yi Mountain there lives a divine one, whose skin is white like ice or snow, whose grace and elegance are like those of a virgin, who eats no grain but lives on air and dew, and who, riding on clouds with flying dragons for his team, roams beyond the limits of the mortal regions.”
 This higher state, the text seems to insist, is not to be read as fiction or fantasy, but as a prospect.

-By the time of the Han Dynasty a couple of centuries later, the image of the Immortal was firming up and in increasingly wide circulation; the possibility was now held out, as it were, that human and heavenly qualities were not altogether separate, the goods of different realms; rather, they were on a continuum.
+By the time of the Han Dynasty a couple of centuries later, the image of the Immortal was firming up and in increasingly wide circulation; the possibility was now held out, as it were, that human and heavenly qualities were not altogether separate, the goods of different realms; rather, they existed on a continuum.
 Most importantly, there were methods to cultivating the latter.
 Programs existed.

 Means and Ends